-Throughout the semester, create and maintain a daily blog on Adobe Spark platform and demonstrate how you are practicing the happiness principles.
+Throughout the semester, create and maintain a daily record of your happiness practice; create a final presentation to demonstrate how you are practicing the happiness principles.

-Problem-Solution: Personal Sustainability
+Problem-Solution: Personal Sustainability (Possible 100 points)

-Research an issue regarding personal sustainability and create a Google Slides presentation to share with our class.
+Using credible resources, research an issue regarding personal sustainability and create a Google Slides presentation to share with our class.

-Major Writing Assignments
+Major Writing Assignments (Possible 500 points)

 Narrative, Process, Creative Piece, Reading Responses (Rewrites), Video Response, and Reflection.
 You will demonstrate the writing process in each of your writing assignments.
-And your final draft will be polished to perfection.
+Your final drafts will be polished to perfection.